- Visitors & Friends

 You should be intending to return to your country of ordinary residence upon completion of your course of studies.

 Awards are made for the full duration of a student's fee liability for the agreed course.
 If your scholarship is offered for a course lasting more than one year, the continuation of your scholarship each year is subject to an annual renewal process based upon satisfactory academic progress.
 Scholars will also be expected to write an annual report about their academic and social activities and achievements at the University.

 Apply at the same time as you apply to Oxford by selecting Oxford Centre for Islamic Studies Scholarships (OCISS) in the Funding section of the University's graduate application form.
 In order to be considered for this scholarship, you must submit your application for graduate study by the relevant January deadline for your course (10 January 2014 for Medical Sciences, Philosophy, Politics & International Relations and Computer Science; 24 January 2014 for all other subjects).

 You must also complete a Scholarship Supporting Statement (see ’Downloads’ on the right-hand side of this webpage) and upload it together with your graduate application form by the application deadline.

 If you do not apply as detailed above by the deadline, you will not be considered for this scholarship, even if you have selected the Oxford Centre for Islamic Studies Scholarship on the graduate application form.

-Decisions are expected to be made around July 2014.
-This webpage will be updated as soon as successful candidates have been notified.
+Successful candidates for the Oxford Centre for Islamic Studies Scholarship have now been notified by email.
 If you have not heard from us by this time, then your application to this scheme has been unsuccessful.
 Due to the volume of applications we receive, we are unable to contact unsuccessful applicants individually or provide feedback on applications.

 If you have any questions about this scholarship which are not answered above, please email us through the Ask a Question facility, selecting the Funding category.